9 Reasons Why (the Right Amount of) Coffee Is Good for You

 - Cocoa powder

-“The bottom line is that coffee is one part of your lifestyle,” adds Vizthum.
-“Some of the factors that make a bigger impact on your health are eating a balanced diet, exercising and maintaining a healthy weight.
-Drinking coffee should just be an addition to those key health factors.”
+While coffee is a pleasurable part of your lifestyle, there are other factors that make a bigger impact on your health such as eating a balanced diet, exercising and maintaining a healthy weight.
+But drinking coffee is a delightful addition to those key health factors.

 Quick & Healthy Coffee Recipe

 Iced Pumpkin Spice “Latte” Smoothie

 Blend all ingredients to create a seasonally-inspired drink.
 Using real pumpkin adds beneficial fiber.